AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/in-app-messages/creating-in-app-messages/set-up-the-in-app-message-button.md

 You can use the default button design, modify it, or upload your own custom button image.

-1. Click the button to open the Style tab for editing.
+1. Click the button to open the [!UICONTROL Style] tab for editing.

    ![](assets/image2016-5-6-15-3a6-3a55.png)